-b.
-Yes No: If the PH.
-A is not maintaining the minimum program size required by HUD, does the most recent FSS Action Plan address the steps the PHA plans to take to achieve at least the minimum program size?
-If no, list steps the PHA will take below: Not A Applicable for Section 8.
+Not Applicable for Section 8.
 Minimum program requirements fulfilled.

+C. Welfare Benefit Reductions

-C. We elfare Benefit Reduction S 1.
-The e PHA is complying with the statutory requirements of section 12(d) of the U.S. Hou using Act of 1937 (relating g to the treatment of income changes resulting from welf fare program requirement s) by: (select all that apply) Adopting appropriate ch anges to the PHA's public housing rent determination policies and train staff to carry out those policies Informing residents of ne ew policy on admission and reexamination Actively notifying reside ents of new policy at times in addition to admission and reexamination.
-Post char nges / 45 day notice Establishing or pursuing a cooperative agreement with all appropriate TANF agencies regarding the ex schange of information and coordination of services Establishing a protocol f or exchange of information with all appropriate TANF agencies Other: (list below) •
+Hou using Act of 1937 (relating to the treatment of income changes resulting from wel fare program requirements) by: (select all that apply) \boxtimes Adopting appropriate changes to the PHA's public housing rent determination policies and train staff to carry out those policies \boxtimes Informing residents of new policy on admission and reexamination \boxtimes Actively notifying residents of new policy at times in addition to admission and reexamination.
+Post changes / 45 day notice \boxtimes Establishing or pursuing a cooperative agreement with all appropriate TANF agencies regarding the exchange of information and coordination of services \boxtimes Establishing a protocol for exchange of information with all appropriate TANF agencies Other: (list below)